Eat your way to healthy skin

 The exit route I am talking about is obviously your bowel.
 Drinking plenty of water and getting enough fibre in your diet should get things moving regularly, meaning that toxins are eliminated before they build up in your body.
 Bananas are an excellent source of soluble fibre, a type of fibre that helps to absorb water in your gut, slowing down your digestion which can help to balance your blood sugar levels, meaning you’ll feel fuller for longer.

-My top tip: Bananas aren’t the only source of fibre out there – other fruits such as pears and raspberries or even complex forms of carbohydrates like oats are brimming with fibre.
-However, if you feel as though you need a helping hand managing problems such as constipation, you could try our Linoforce constipation remedy to help keep your bowels moving.
+My top tip: Bananas aren't the only source of fibre out there – other fruits such as pears and raspberries or even complex forms of carbohydrates like oats are brimming with fibre.
+However, if you feel as though you need a helping hand managing problems such as occasional constipation, you could try Linoforce granules 12 years plus, for short-term relief of occasional constipation, to help keep your bowels moving.

 4 – Avocados